testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/web-apps/create-a-new-element.md

 ---
 title: "Create Elements while Adding Steps"
-metadesc: "How to create elements while adding test steps to a test case in Testsigma."
+metadesc: "You can add new elements while adding test steps to your test case manually in an android project in Testsigma.
+Learn how to create an Element for an web app"
 noindex: false
 order: 4.441
 page_id: "Create Elements while Adding Steps"